Welcome to Nursery!

 Over the year, children will develop their early skills by exploring the following themes.
 Adults plan carefully providing opportunities to develop knowledge, skills and vocabulary needed in order to be ready for their next steps in learning.

-Each year, we aim to personalise and tailor our curriculum to offer experiences that capture our children’s imagination and instil a love of learning.
+Each year, we aim to personalise and tailor our curriculum to offer experiences that capture our children’s imagination and instill a love of learning.

 In partnership with parents, we have a dedication to ensure all children develop their basic skills in spoken language, reading, writing and mathematics.